molikto/mlang/README.md

 there are other kind of TODOs in the project, they are `LATER`, `TODO`, and `FIXME`, use IntelliJ IDEA to browse them.

+the one marked `FIXME` in code is important problems needs expert to figure out.

 ## roadmap

 * **DONE** totally unsafe MLTT basics